Could It Be CSID?

 What is Congenital Sucrase-Isomaltase Deficiency?

 Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare disorder caused by variants of the sucrase-isomaltase (SI) gene that code for dysfunctional forms of the enzyme.
 SI digests sucrose and maltose to enable absorption.
 Failure to absorb either causes postprandial colonic fermentation and osmotic diarrhea.
 Children with CSID face unique challenges to their growth and development.
-When a patient presents with chronic diarrhea, excess flatulence, bloating, and abdominal pain, it could be CSID.
+When a patient presents with chronic diarrhea, excess flatulence, bloating, and abdominal pain and cramping, it could be CSID.

 Learn from Our Experts that Treat CSID with Sucraid®